zeusta/Docs/extensions/Guide By Functions/Magento 2/Inventory Management.md

 #### Stock Movement

-The extension records all the movements of stocks in warehouse.
+The module records all the movements of stocks in warehouse.
 These movements are reflected in Stock Movement report under Stock Control submenu.

 The table shows SKU of the products added or subtracted from warehouse, the changed Qty, Warehouse name, Date and Reference number to see the details on a click.
 Admin can easily exports Stock Movement details into CSV or Excel XML.